vmuiru/EYEStories/README.md

 # zenNews
 A simple news app for the informed minimalist.

-Client x contracted out Victoria's services as he was worn down by all the bad news he consumed daily.
-They was looking to stay informed of current affairs, however, did not want to be subjected to information overload.
-The main request was to give the client the ability to chose what topics they'd like to read about.
+Client x contracted out Victoria's services as they noticed a need for a 'quiet'  news app.
+Worn down by all the bad news themselveves, they identified a niche in the industry and a target market.
+Their target consumer is looking to stay informed of current affairs, however, does not want to be subjected to information overload.
+The main request was to give the client the ability to chose what topics they'd like to read.

 ## Version 0.1